 With a large aperture of F1.4, the

-Lenses for specialized approaches
+Lenses for Specialized Approaches

 For videos, the anamorphic lens is definitely the best alternative.
 Since the field of view is anamorphic, it is wider than any conventional lens.
 It can enlarge the field of view, creating a cinematic mood.
-Additionally, a high-quality anamorphic lens allows for shallower depth of field, longer bokeh, and a stronger compression effect than the 1.33x, which helps separate the subject from the background and gives your film an artistic touch.
+Moreover, a high-quality anamorphic lens allows for shallower depth of field, longer bokeh, and stronger compression effect than 1.33x, which helps separate the subject from the background and gives your film an artistic touch.

 For landscape photography, a wide-angle lens is a good choice to capture expansive scenes with excellent depth and clarity, photographing as many details of the landscape as possible.